 Check the Contact Us page on the web site for availability of nursing department staff to answer questions by email or phone.

-The RN Program Waiting List shows applicants through September 2013 and the new winter class and alternates.
-The list now has 114 people on it.
+The RN Program Waiting List shows applicants through June 16, 2014.
+The list now has 110 people on it.
+(Applicants for the 4/15/14 application period have been added to the list.)
 If any information appears to be incorrect, please contact the Nursing Department.

 Starting classes have a class size of 24.
 We admit a class of 24 every Fall, Winter and Spring quarter, or 72 students per year.

 Note that "2END=Q/20YY" has been included for all students that have been passed over for selection to start in a new class.
 This occurs when a student does not indicate they are ready to start and would have been accepted into the program if they had indicated they were ready.
 Students have six quarters to start the program in this situation.
 If they fail to start the program within one of those six quarters and they are still interested, they will be automatically moved to the end (2END) of the RN Program Waiting List.